 Before his appointment as Deputy CEO, Mr. Christophe Ancel was an employee of Transgene.
 His employment contract has remained in force since his appointment.
 The Board considers that the maintaining of this employment contract is justified in this particular case, given that the Responsible Pharmacist's corporate office is a regulatory obligation in France for a pharmaceutical establishment.

-For the Chairperson, the Board of Directors approved the following general principles that form the basis for determining their compensation and benefits:
+For the Chairman and Chief Executive Officer, the Board of Directors approved the following general principles that form the basis for determining the compensation and benefits: